 Many organizations provide VPN access for the end-user in their company with a third-party tool named Cisco VPN client.
 This doesn’t work on any 64-bit Mac OS.

 However, from Mac OS X 10.6, you can use the in-built feature named IPSec VPN ,so you don’t need to look around for any third-party tool.
 In this case, you might have to decode your .pcf file which contains all the configuration of your VPN setting.

 Here’s the step by step guide for configuring it:

 - Click “+” to get more options where you have to select Interface “VPN” and VPN Type “Cisco IPSec“.
 Hereby give your proper description in “Service Name” and click Create

 Once you create this, the main work out is to decode the “enc_GroupPwd” which you can’t simply copy and paste.

-There are many ways for getting the clear group password.
-However, I recommend to use the this link to decode it.
-Once you mange to setup all the required settings, you can simply press connect.
+There are many ways of getting a clear group password.
+However, I recommend using this link to decode it.
+Once you manage to set up all the required settings, you can simply press connect.